KelvinMatheka-1/e-commerce-rest-api/README.md

     -Adding products to a shopping cart
     -Removing products from a shopping cart
-    -Retrieving the items in the shopping cart and the total sum
+    -Retrieving the items in the shopping cart and the total sum -Creating payment session for the current cart using stipe API

 Technologies Used:

     -Typescript
     -Node.js
     -express.js
+    -Stripe payment system

 Getting Started (To run the project locally, you need to have Node.js and npm installed.
 Then, follow the steps below )